Ur14592/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-The difference is that .map returns a new array of elements while in turn of passing each element back to the callback.
+The difference is that .map returns a new array of elements while foreach doesnt return anything back.

 2. What is the difference between a function and a method?